finlayjack89/PaydownPilot/replit.md

-# Paydown Pilot
+# Resolve

 ## Overview
-Paydown Pilot is a web-based debt optimization application designed to help users manage and pay off multiple credit accounts efficiently.
+Resolve is a web-based debt optimization application designed to help users manage and pay off multiple credit accounts efficiently.
+The app's tagline is "Re-solve the past.
+Resolve the future."
 It utilizes a deterministic Math Brain (Google OR-Tools CP-SAT solver) for mathematically optimal repayment strategies and a Language Brain (Anthropic Claude) for user interaction and data research.
 The application aims to minimize interest, fit user budgets, and honor promotional periods, providing clear and trustworthy financial guidance.

 ## User Preferences
 Preferred communication style: Simple, everyday language.